Illinois Personal Loan Laws

 Understanding Illinois Personal Loan Regulations

-Illinois has specific laws in place to protect borrowers when it comes to personal loans.
-The Illinois Predatory Lending Prevention Act (PLPA) is a key piece of legislation, capping the maximum Annual Percentage Rate (APR) on consumer loans at 36%.
-This means that lenders operating legally within Illinois cannot charge an APR higher than this limit.
-Loan amounts available can vary significantly depending on lender, but generally range from $100 to $40,000 or more.
+Illinois has specific laws to protect people taking out personal loans.
+The Illinois Predatory Lending Prevention Act (PLPA) is a major law that limits the highest Annual Percentage Rate (APR) on consumer loans to 36%.
+This means lenders who are legally allowed to operate in Illinois can’t charge an APR above this amount.
+How much you can borrow depends on the lender, but it usually falls between $100 and $40,000 or more.

 Illinois Personal Loan Application Review